hackeriet/door/README.md

 ## Hardware preparations

-This has been tested on a Raspberry Pi 1 Model B using latest Raspbian as of time of writing.
+- Tested on a Raspberry Pi 1 Model B using Raspbian 9.1
 - The door lock is opened by raising a single GPIO pin
 - Pins are numbered using the [wiringPi scheme][1]